-- Meet with your lawyer; ask what to expect and what to discuss. - Please don't bring children or others with you. - Allow enough time for the full session (make your childcare and transportation arrangements with the entire time in mind).
+- Meet with your lawyer; ask what to expect and what to discuss. - Please don't bring children or others with you. - Allow enough time for the full session (make your child care and transportation arrangements with the entire time in mind).

-- Come ready to talk about everything, such as what seem to be going well, what's not going well, what you may need, and what you want. - Write down your questions ahead of time, and bring a list of all the classes, testing, visits, or other tasks you have begun or completed.
+- Come ready to talk about everything, such as what's going well, what's not going well, what you need, and what you want. - Write down your questions ahead of time, and bring a list of all the classes, testing, visits, or other tasks you have begun or completed.